Cherreads

 I know, she told the blank field.
 Whatever it is, I know.

 She thought about Vance's blueprint hands.
-About eleven thousand people the math had decided were worth the resources.
-About the look on his face when he'd glanced at the park.
+She ran the math on eleven thousand people deemed worth the resources.
+She remembered the look on his face when he glanced at the park.

 She thought about Amir's map.
 The secondary transport bay.
 The maintenance junction.